Skip to main content

 The sage opened his eyes, filled with the depth of a thousand lifetimes.

 "First, recognize the pattern.
-Dig deeper if life continues to present you with the same pain, failures, and conflicts.
+Dig deeper if life presents you with the same pain, failures, and conflicts.
 What are you thinking?
 What do you believe?
 What are you choosing?"

 The Practice of Awareness